-Workshop Theme: In recent years, the issue of whether human rights obligations incumbent upon the EU have an extraterritorial scope has gained much salience.
-Recent developments, including the Western Sahara litigation before the CJEU concerning the conclusion of a trade agreement extending to a territory whose people are denied the right to self-determination by an EU trading partner attest to the increasing significance of answering questions of ‘extraterritoriality’ of EU human rights obligations in the context of trade agreements.
+In recent years, the issue of whether human rights obligations incumbent upon the EU have an extraterritorial scope has gained much salience.
+Recent developments, such as the Western Sahara litigation before the CJEU, attest to the increasing significance of answering questions of ‘extraterritoriality’ of EU human rights obligations in the context of trade agreements.

 At the same time, the discrepancy between the lack of general competence in human rights and the premium placed on human rights as a value in the EU’s external action generates a number of questions.
 Is the EU bound to protect human rights extraterritorially and if so, what is the legal basis for this duty?
 These questions are associated with the extent to which Art.
 3(5) and 21 TEU can produce normative effects as well as with the issue of whether the EU Charter of Fundamental Rights establishes a duty to respect/protect human rights outside the territory of Member States.